wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Cunning.md

 ###### Obfuscate
 When declaring an action type or slot for a future enemy action to trigger one of your effects, you can lie once per turn
 ###### Verdict
-(T6: target enemy's declared action type not in declared slot)
+STA: Low
+CD: Medium
+(T3: target enemy mismatches your other skill's actively declared ACT type/slot)
 -Pardon: enemy gains STA, treat the action as the declared ACT type
 -Punish: enemy loses STA, takes damage scaling with your buffs to other units
 ###### Noblesse Oblige
 (P)
 Once per turn when you buff a unit, an enemy declares an ACT type they will use next turn.
 If you buffed an enemy you choose which ACT type they declare
 ###### Convention
+STA: Low
+CD: High
 Declare an ACT type/slot.
 Until you rest, when any unit uses that type in that slot your next buff/debuff is stronger
 ###### Pincer Maneuver
+STA: Low
+CD: Medium
 Declare secretly whether you will skip the next turn.
 If you do, gain 5 ACT slots the turn afterwards
 ###### Ride at Dusk
 (P)
 Every 2 empty ACT slots you commit, gain 1 ACT slot next turn
 ###### Coup d'Etat
+STA: High
+CD: High
 Attack.
-If uncontested and the enemy is low enough, kill them.
-High CD, high STA cost
+If uncontested and the enemy is below 25% HP, kill them
 ###### Jack of All Trades
 (P)
 When you expose or reveal an enemy skill, gain a copy that discards on use (passives are discarded after 3 turns)

-SPECIALIZED ACTIVES:

-ACTIVES:
 ###### Paranoia
 Increase an unit's combat stat, and drastically reduce their STA
 ###### Complacency
-Increase a unit's STA, but reduce a combat stat
+Increase a unit's STA, but reduce a combat stat for 3 turns
 ###### Goad
+STA: Zero
+CD: Medium
-Increase a unit's ATK but reduce its DEF
+Increase a unit's ATK but reduce its DEF for 3 turns
 ###### Glimpse
 Target an enemy and declare an ACT slot.
 Reveal their ability in that slot next turn
 ###### Contingency